cilium/cilium/Documentation/helm-values.rst

      - object
      - ``{}``
    * - nodeinit.podAnnotations
-     - Annotations to be added to node-init pods
+     - Annotations to be added to node-init pods.
      - object
      - ``{}``
    * - nodeinit.podDisruptionBudget